LuiginaA/Nur-Home/README.md

     - **Testimonial Images:** The images featured in the testimonial section of the website were provided by clients as part of their testimonials, highlighting the great workmanship and care provided by Nur.

-    - **Icons:** Icons used throughout the site were sourced from Font Awesome and chosen for their clear and obvious meanings, enhancing user understanding and navigation.
+    - **Icons:** Icons used throughout the site were sourced from Font Awesome  and Ion Icons and chosen for their clear and obvious meanings, enhancing user understanding and navigation.

 - Wireframes
-- Features

 ## Features

+  **Responsive Design**
-- **Responsive Design**: Nur Home Interiors is optimized for seamless viewing and interaction across various devices, ensuring a consistent and user-friendly experience.
+   Nur Home Interiors is optimized for seamless viewing and interaction across various devices, ensuring a consistent and user-friendly experience.

-- **User-Friendly Navigation**: Intuitive navigation elements make it easy for users to explore the website and find relevant information effortlessly.
+### User-Friendly Navigation
+    Navigate the site effortlessly with intuitive navigation menus and clear labeling.
+Whether you're exploring different sections of the website or seeking specific information, you'll find the navigation intuitive and user-friendly.

+### Customizable Fonts
+    Enhance readability and aesthetics by incorporating two carefully selected Google Fonts for the text areas of the website.
+These fonts introduce a touch of style and personality to the design, resulting in a cohesive visual experience for users.

+**Environmental Awareness**
-- **Environmental Awareness**: The website promotes sustainable interior design practices, offering tips and resources for upcycling and recycling furniture and decor.
+  The website advocates sustainable interior design practices, providing valuable tips and resources for upcycling and recycling furniture and decor.

+- **Inspiration Gallery**
-- **Inspiration Gallery**: Curated images showcase creative ideas and examples of upcycled and recycled home decor, inspiring users to transform their living spaces.
+  Carefully selected images feature creative ideas and examples of upcycled and recycled home decor, inspiring users to reimagine and transform their living spaces.

+- **Client Testimonials**
-- **Client Testimonials**: Real testimonials from satisfied clients highlight the quality of service and attention to detail provided by Nur Home Interiors.
+  Real testimonials from satisfied clients highlight the quality of service and attention to detail provided by Nur Home Interiors.

+**Contact Form**
-- **Contact Form**: A user-friendly contact form allows visitors to easily get in touch with Nur for inquiries, consultations, or collaborations.
+  A user-friendly contact form allows visitors to easily reach out to Nur for inquiries, consultations, or collaborations through a user-friendly contact form.
+Upon submission of the contact form, the site owner receives an email with the user's details and message.
+The site also displays a message to the user based on whether or not the form submission was successful.

+ **Custom 404 Page**
+ A custom-designed 404 error page ensures that users who encounter a broken link or mistyped URL are met with a helpful and aesthetically pleasing message, guiding them back to the main site.
+The 404 page is created using HTML, CSS, and Bootstrap for consistency with the rest of the site's design.

 ## Future Feature: Educational Resources

-Stay tuned for the upcoming addition of educational resources!
-Access tutorial videos and articles to empower yourself with knowledge and techniques for sustainable interior design, fostering a sense of community and learning.
+  Be on the lookout for our upcoming educational resources!
+Gain access to tutorial videos and articles, empowering yourself with knowledge and techniques for sustainable interior design.
+Join our community to foster a sense of learning and collaboration.

+- **Tutorial Videos**
-- **Tutorial Videos**: Dive into practical demonstrations and expert insights through tutorial videos covering various aspects of sustainable interior design.
+  Dive into practical demonstrations and expert insights through tutorial videos covering various aspects of sustainable interior design.

+- **Articles**
-- **Articles**: Delve into in-depth articles and guides offering valuable tips, techniques, and case studies on sustainable interior design practices.

-By providing access to tutorial videos and articles, we aim to enhance your understanding and inspire you to embrace sustainable design principles in your projects.
+  To explore our collection of in-depth articles and guides, offering valuable insights, techniques, and case studies on sustainable interior design practices.
+With access to tutorial videos and articles, our goal is to enrich your understanding and inspire you to incorporate sustainable design principles into your projects.

 ## Information Architecture